uwcapstoneihmeportal/GBDcollabPortalRevamp/README.md

 **Please note that the current API URL's are set in `actions.js` and can be easily changed**

+In order to integrate a third party application, like this project, with Salesforce, be sure to whitelist the site as given per the instructions at: https://help.salesforce.com/articleView?id=bi_setup_whitelist.htm&type=5

 **Using HTTPS with nginx + docker**
 **Make sure to change the server name in deafult.conf file.**